 Moni Yakim Knows How To Move You

 Moni Yakim has taught movement at the Juilliard School for more than half a century.
-His students include Oscar Isaac, Jessica Chastain, Adam Driver, Anthony Mackie and Kevin Klein.
+His students include Oscar Isaac, Jessica Chastain, Adam Driver, Anthony Mackie and Kevin Kline.
 In the documentary Creating a Character, all of those actors describe Yakim as one of their formative influences.

 "Everyone who takes his class is forever changed by it," says Isaac, who still consults with Yakim when he takes on seminal roles.
 He credits his former teacher with helping him prepare to play the lead in Hamlet, which ran at the Public Theater in New York City in 2017, and the titular role in the Coen Brothers' Inside Llewyn Davis.
 When he was cast in that breakout part, he spent an afternoon with Yakim considering how to embody a destitute folk singer from the early 1960s.